Elvis' Greatest Shit: Contents

 Of the choice of tracks, Lee Cotten, author of several Presley books, said, "Elvis would probably have approved of the song selection.
 It is truly Elvis' greatest shit."
 One critic agrees that at least five of the songs are among Presley's worst.
 On the occasion of Presley's 75th birthday, another suggested that recording these songs should have made Presley self-destructive.

 Presley himself was known to have disliked at least two of the songs on the album.
 He walked out of the recording studio upon learning that he would have to sing "Old MacDonald Had a Farm" for the movie Double Trouble.
-At the end of the recording session for "Dominic the Impotent Bull" from Stay Away, Joe, Elvis made his producer Felton Jarvis promise never to release the song outside of the film; Jarvis kept his word, and it was not made available on any record while either of the two was alive.
+At the end of the recording session for "Dominic the Impotent Bull" from Stay Away, Joe, Elvis made his producer Felton Jarvis promise never to release the song outside the film; Jarvis kept his word, and it was not made available on any record while either of the two was alive.
 Elvis' Greatest Shit was released after both of their deaths, and was the first time that the song was on any record.
 The song's official title was thus unknown to Richard.
 It was first officially released in 1994 on the Kissin' Cousins/Clambake/Stay Away, Joe CD soundtrack compilation, where its official title was revealed as simply "Dominick."

 There have been four pressings of the album; the album covers vary in detail, as do the disks—different color, design, and words, but the audio material is the same.
 One version has a white cover and the photo is relegated to the interior.
 The bootleg vinyl album has since been reissued as a CD.
 Whatever the format, "It is guaranteed that this CD probably gathers dust on collector's shelves instead of being played—the content defin [sic] makes a strong statement of the 'situation songs' that Elvis had to perform."